Chapter 2. Prepare the installation

 - Routing requests.
 It uses Traefik.

 - Authenticating users with OpenID Connect (OIDC).
-It uses OpenShift OAuth2 proxy.
+It uses OAuth2 Proxy.

-The user dashboard is the landing page of Red Hat OpenShift Dev Spaces.
-OpenShift Dev Spaces users browse the user dashboard to access and manage their workspaces.
-It is a React application.
-The OpenShift Dev Spaces deployment starts it in the devspaces-dashboard
+The user dashboard is the landing page of Red Hat OpenShift Dev Spaces, providing a central interface for users to create, access, and manage their workspaces.

 When the user requests the user dashboard to start a workspace, the user dashboard executes this sequence of actions: